 Exposure assessment

 We used three different environmental domains that describe the home as well as the surrounding built environment, identically defined and available in each of the participating birth cohorts.
 For the (1) a-priori approach (main analysis), exposure was defined as the Indoor, Grey and Green environmental score (hereafter referred to as “environmental scores”).
-For the (2) data driven approach (confirmatory analysis), the same exposure data was used in a Factor analysis (FA) in order to confirm or falsify the subjectively built environmental scores.
+For the (2) data driven approach (confirmatory analysis), the same exposure data was used in a factor analysis (FA) in order to confirm or falsify the subjectively built environmental scores.

 1) A-priori approach (main analysis)